drademann/haora/README.md

 To get the latest greatest version of haora, it can be built from scratch:

-Check out this repository, ensure you are on the `main` branch (the current _production_ branch), have Go installed, and install `haora`.
+Check out this repository, ensure you're on the `main` branch (the current _production_ branch), have Go installed, and install `haora`.

 ```shell